Over the ages, there have been some strange mysteries that baffled the experts at the time. Here are some

 - In most companies, redistributing the salary of the CEO equally among all workers results in

-a raise of a few cents per paycheck per worker.
+a raise of a at most few cents per year per worker.

 - Without the CEO, the company would probably go out of business.